top of page

 Is Arthrosamid new in the UK?

 This Hydrogel has been used for years to augment soft tissues and treat conditions like stress incontinence.
 It has been used for almost 14 years to treat horses with arthritis.
-In recent years, Arthrosamid has also been used to treat knee osteoarthritis in humans effectively.
+In recent years, Arthrosamid has shown considerable promise as a new treatment for knee osteoarthritis in humans.

 How does Arthrosamid work?